Audrey-Ella-xo/Restaurant-page/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is a simple Todo list application that was done in an effort to learn about the use of javascript factory functions, module pattern, Single Responsibility and Tightly Coupled Objects with HTML and CSS.
+This project is a simple Restaurant page application that was done in an effort to learn about the use of javascript factory functions, module pattern, Webpack and ES6 Modules's single Responsibility and Tightly Coupled Objects with HTML and CSS.

 #### Screenshot
 ![image](https://user-images.githubusercontent.com/54140453/83572611-cb356780-a521-11ea-89ca-e6a0e47228cb.png)